viamrobotics/docs/docs/components/servo.md

 Move the servo to the desired angle in degrees.

 {{% alert title="Note" color="note" %}}

 If you are using a continuous rotation servo, you can still use the Move command.
 Please note that instead of moving to a given position, the servo will start moving at a set speed.

-The speed will be related to the "angle" you pass in as a linear approximation, but you will need to determine based on your own hardware which "angle" represents your desired speed.
+The speed will be related to the "angle" you pass in as a linear approximation, but you will need to determine from your hardware which "angle" represents your desired speed.

 {{% /alert %}}

 {{< tabs >}}